 Course topics and objectives:

 How do we understand the relationship between crisis, recovery and the built environment at the beginning of the 21st century?
-Conflicts and disasters are both symptoms and evidence of asymmetrical urban, territorial, and social development.
+Conflicts and disasters (both “natural” and human-made) are both symptoms and evidence of asymmetrical urban, territorial, and social development.
 For this reason, any ethically defensible response to a catastrophic event should go beyond “mere” reconstruction and imagine new, more resilient, and more equitable forms of urbanization.
 This research seminar will therefore examine situations of ‘post-disaster recovery’, as an opportunity to rethink, conceptually redefine, and proactively reconstruct or reconfigure new forms of urbanization.

 Course format and methods of evaluation: